-On 11 August 2017, the consolidated entity held an extraordinary general meeting for shareholders to consider the provision of financial assistance in relation to the 3-year, \$7.7 million loan provided by Anglo American Metallurgical Coal Assets Pty Ltd, the majority vendor of the Dartbook coal mine.
+On 11 August 2017, the consolidated entity held an extraordinary general meeting for shareholders to consider the provision of financial assistance in relation to the 3-year, \$7.7 million loan provided by Anglo American Metallurgical Coal Assets Pty Ltd, the majority vendor of the Dartbrook coal mine.
 Shareholders approved the resolution which, amongst other things, delivered the financier first ranking security over predominantly all of the assets of the consolidated entity.
 The consolidated entity is obligated to repay the loan if more than \$10 million of new funding is raised.

-No other matter or circumstance has arisen since 30 June 2017 that has significantly affected, or may significantly affect the consolidated entity's operations, the results of those operations, or the consolidated entity's state of affairs in future financial years.
+No other matter or circumstance has arisen since 30 June 2017 that has significantly affected, or may significantly affect the consolidated entity's operations, the results of those operations, or the consolidated entity's state of affairs in future financial years that is not otherwise disclosed in this Annual Report or reported to the ASX.